-A month and a half ago we took a whole weekend at my church to look back on a year of God’s faithfulness and devoted an entire Sunday morning to one big, combined worship service to record a new worship album.
-We never do this sort of thing.
-We never combine our services, we never devote an hour and a half to music, we hardly ever get that loud for that long, we never sing that many new songs in one service, and we never push that envelope that much in a two-hour period.
+Several years ago at my previous church we devoted an entire Sunday morning to one big, combined worship service to record a worship album.
+We never did this sort of thing.
+We never combined our services, we never devoted an hour and a half to music, we hardly ever got that loud for that long, we never sing that many new songs in one service, and we never pushed the envelope that much in a two-hour period.

 It went really well.
 It was a ton of fun, it was the middle of the summer, and it was the right thing for that one Sunday.
 But it was very, very different.

 The week after this big extravaganza I was sitting in my pastor’s office debriefing the whole experience.
 He told me how much he enjoyed it, that he was excited for the new album, and that we had all done a good job.
 Then he asked me what I thought.
 I said how thrilled I was with it all, and how grateful I was that he let us do it.

 Then I said: “I woke up on Monday morning and thought to myself ‘well, I just used up all my capital for the next year!'”.

 He looked at me, smiled, and said: “you sure did.”

 We were both happy with how well the whole thing had gone.
 But we both knew that we had pushed the congregation.
 And that if I was smart, I’d ease off the gas for a little bit.